Hi-PACE/hipace/docs/source/run/parameters.rst

     which can lead to noise.

 * ``<plasma name> or plasmas.do_push`` (`bool`) optional (default `1`)
-    When set to `0`, disables the particle pusher.
+    When set to `0`, disables the plasma particle pusher.

 Beam parameters
 ---------------